B1129E5/PlaygroundForGeeks/ESC/README.md

     - Retrieve all the group in the OU "Microsoft Exchange Security Groups"
     - When nested group :
       - Retrieve all the members by checking all the nested groups in all domains in the forest
-    - If groups for other forest, the content can't be retrieved
+    - If groups for other forests, the content can't be retrieved
     - MemberPath display in the imbrication path
     - Level displays the level of imbrication
       - 0 for the group that is currently reviewed